polylang/polylang/readme.txt

 * Requires WP 6.2 as minimum version
 * Add compatibility with WP 6.5
 * Pro: Add DeepL machine translation for posts and terms
-* Pro: Add export and import of XLIFF 2.0/2.1
+* Pro: Add export and import in XLIFF 2.0/2.1 formats
 * Pro: Improve translator comments in exported PO files
-* Pro: Allow to export and import JSON encoded post and term metas
+* Pro: Allow to export JSON encoded post and term metas in XLIFF files
+* Pro: Allow to export block sub-attributes in XLIFF files
-* Pro: Include footer notes block in translation files
+* Pro: Add footer notes block to XLIFF files
 * Pro: Single files are now exported directly instead of inside a zip
 * Pro: Reworked the language switcher navigation block
-* Pro: Fix language switcher navigation block justification not aligned with core settings in overlay menu.
-Requires WP 6.5
+* Pro: Fix language switcher navigation block justification not aligned with core settings in overlay menu (requires WP 6.5)
 * Pro: Fix a race condition which could lead to display a notice to the wrong user
+* Pro: Fix a conflict with ACF when rewrite rules are flushed with WP-CLI on a multisite
 * Add filter `pll_cookie_args` to filter the Polylang cookie arguments #1406
 * Fix wrong translated post types and taxononies after a `switch_to_blog()` #1415
 * Fix a minor performance issue for the page for posts #1412
-* Fix a JS error after quick edit.
-Props @mcguffin #1435
+* Fix a JS errors after quick edit.
+Props @mcguffin #1435, #1444
 * Fix a possible warning in view-translations-post.php #1439

 = 3.5.4 (2024-02-06) =